TechysIT/.github/README.md

-# Techy's: Building Innovative Tech Solutions
+# Techy's: Keep Your World Moving

 **Welcome to Techy's GitHub organization!**